DefinitelyNotBen/howmanywords/README.md

 # howmanywords
 Quick program to practice string manipulations in Go

-howmany() function will read a string given to it and return the number of words in a sentence
+howMany() function will read a string given to it and return the number of words in a sentence

 Limits are as follows
  - A words must only contain letters